 What do you need to rent a car in Ireland?

+Car rental in Ireland for under 25s can be tricky.
 In order to rent a car in Ireland, you have to be at least 21 years of age and have a valid driver’s license.
 Be advised, however, that most agencies have set their minimum driving age at 23.
-In addition, some car rental companies require you to have held your license for a minimum of two years.
+In addition, some car rental companies require you to have held your license for a minimum of two years too.

 Am I allowed to drive to Ireland from the UK with a rental car?

-While not all rental car companies allow it, there are agencies that will let you take your rental car from the UK into Ireland.
-Please be aware that you will probably have to pay an additional fee.
+While not all rental car companies allow it, there are agencies that will let you take your rental car from the UK into Ireland – but you will probably have to pay an additional fee.
 This often amounts to around £50 (around $60 USD) plus tax for short periods, or around £150 (around $190 USD) plus tax for longer-term rental periods.

 Rules of the road in Ireland

-All the rules you need to know if you’re planning on driving in Ireland or doing a road trip on the Emerald Isle.
+Here are all the rules you need to know if you’re planning on driving in Ireland or doing a road trip on the Emerald Isle (which we highly recommend if you have time).

-What side of the road do they drive on in Ireland?
+What side of the road do you drive on in Ireland?

 In Ireland, you drive on the left-hand side of the road, which is the same side as in the UK and the opposite side from in the US and Europe.
-That means it can be confusing, at first, to drive in Ireland, but you can easily switch between Ireland from the UK if you’re planning on visiting both countries and taking the ferry.
-However, some other rules might be slightly different, so we recommend you keep reading.
+That means it can be confusing at first to drive in Ireland, but you can easily switch between Ireland from the UK if you’re planning on visiting both countries and taking the ferry.

 Highways and toll roads

-There are six highways and two national bypasses in Ireland that require drivers to pay a toll.
+There are eleven toll roads in Ireland that require drivers to pay a toll.
 This includes the M1, which links Gormanston and Monasterboice, the N25 which is the Waterford City Bypass, and the M50 which is a barrier-free toll road.

 In addition to these routes, you will also have to pay to drive through the East Link Bridge, the Dublin Tunnel and the Limerick Tunnel.